 Drawing on these and some other traditions practiced by the early Dutch settlers, Harvard Professor Charles Follen decorated an evergreen tree with candles in 1832, which is believed to be the first use of Christmas tree lights.
 Because these trees were quite expensive at the time, their use was largely limited to large public displays until, as Murray explains, entrepreneurs began opening the first Christmas tree lots.
 Murray writes that the first of these was established in New York City’s Washington Market around 1851.
 The lower cost trees fueled the demand for the candle lit trees, and by 1856 the first lighted Christmas tree was erected on the White House lawn by President Franklin Pierce.

 As the popularity of candle-lit trees expanded, a new industry emerged, including inventors who developed new ways to affix the candles to the tree.
 Although some clever inventions helped keep the candles affixed to the trees, no one was able to resolve the serious fire hazard posed by the flame-bearing evergreens.
 The candle-lit Christmas tree met its death at the hands of a few large insurance companies, which added new language to their policies, excluding fire damage caused by Christmas tree fires.
 Fire damage and restoration can be an expensive job, alongside water and smoke damage, too.
-Insurance companies exclude the damage caused by Christmas trees due to their frequency and extensive damage, which can be restored by companies similar to 1-800 WATER DAMAGE of Northwest Indiana.
+Insurance companies exclude the damage caused by Christmas trees due to their frequency and extensive damage, which can be restored by companies similar to 1-800 WATER DAMAGE.
 At the same time, the electric light bulb had been invented, and Thomas Edison and his partner Edward Johnson introduced the first electric Christmas lights to the public in 1882.

 Christmas Lights, Christmas Trees, & Community